givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 ## For Nonprofits

+Make sure everything you do for a nonprofit is in support of their mission and let that mission guide every decision you make.
+Teaming up with other nonprofits is also a great way to do a lot of good while still allowing you to focus on your strengths.

 ## For Donors and Volunteers

 When you're deciding where to direct your energy, listen to the stories about who the charity has helped, witness a charity's purpose first-hand, and pick what feels right.

 As you volunteer, create your own stories.
-Support a person, be their cheerleader and their friend, and you can make a huge difference in someone's life.
+Support a person, be their cheerleader and their friend.
+You'll make a huge difference in someone's life.

 ![][3]